abhishek-sankar/abhishek-sankar/README.md

 - DMs are open.
 - 📫 Reach me via mail [here](mailto:me@sub-zero.tech?subject=Hey%20there,%20I%20saw%20you%20on%20Github&body=Hi%20Abhishek,%20I'd%20like%20to%20get%20in%20touch.%20I%20was%20wondering...)
 - 😄 He/Him
-- Currently reading [Atomic Habits](https://jamesclear.com/atomic-habits) by James Clear
+- Currently reading [Zero to One](https://www.amazon.in/Zero-One-Start-Build-Future/dp/0753555190) by Peter Thiel
 - Stumbled here by accident?
 [Entropy](https://www.notion.so/abhisheks2099/Entropy-c9218f031ad449639d0107697ed3d914) is a quick getaway.
 It's a collection of cool articles I've found on the web (Updated monthly)

 ---